Where to see (and buy) art

 The Negev Museum of Art (located in the former Ottoman Governor’s Mansion, the Saraya, originally built in 1906 in the Old City), was restored and renovated in 2004 and exhibits the works of Israeli artists and occasionally has guest lectures by prominent artists – 08-6282056, http://www.negev-museum.org.il.
 It was cited by CNN as one of the 10 best Israeli museums.
 The adjacent Great Mosque of Be’er-Sheva (built in 1897), now serves as a Museum of Islamic and Near Eastern Cultures and displays relevant exhibits.

-Other local art and other exhibits are regularly held at: City Hall; “Yad la-Banim;” the Public Library; the Histadrut Building; the Greenberg Teachers’ Center, and at “Be’er-Tseva” in the Yud-Aleph Community Center, as well as at a growing number of art galleries located in the Old City, such as: the Trumpelor Gallery; or at ceramicist Judith Meyer‘s Studio; or at the home of photographer Dani Machlis; at Shimon [Pivko Sarussi]‘s Art-Design at 39 he-Haluts St.; at the Gershon 6 Gallery; and at the “Ella and Oleg” Gallery located at 12 Mish’ol Giv’on St. in Tet neighborhood.
+Other local art and other exhibits are regularly held at: City Hall; “Yad la-Banim;” the Public Library; the Histadrut Building; the Greenberg Teachers’ Center, and at “Be’er-Tseva” in the Yud-Aleph Community Center, as well as at a growing number of art galleries such as: the Trumpelor Gallery; or at the home of photographer Dani Machlis; at Shimont [Pivko Sarussi]‘s Art-Design at 39 he-Haluts St.; at the Gershon 6 Gallery; or at the “Ela and Oleg” Gallery located at 12 Mish’ol Giv’on St. in Tet neighborhood.
+In 2020, during the Corona pandemic, Beershevan sculptor, Daniel Toledano (b.
+1961-) opened Gallery 44 at 44 Hativat ha-Negev St. in the Old City, while also developing a new boutique hotel on he-Haluts St., in lieu of the abandoned old “Water Institute” building.
+Another free gallery, open to the public, is the Negev Hotel Gallery, located at 26 ha-Atsma’ut St., in the Old City. x

 Another municipal art project entitled: “Old City walls – street gallery” consists of murals painted by 7 young artists on various walls of buildings located around the Old City.
 These artists are: Galina Nekrasova, Asya Keinan, Tefet Avrahami, Yulia Eisenberg, Daria Davidov, Shimon Sarusi & Tsipi Zohar.
 For example, one mural painted by Nekrasova is entitled: “Yesterday, today & tomorrow” on a building on ha-Atsma’ut St.